Quanzhou: Yuan dynasty

-Nawuna was a descendant of Pu Shougeng, who was killed in turn by Chen Youding.
+Nawuna was killed in turn by Chen Youding.
 Chen began a campaign of persecution against the city's Sunni community—including massacres and grave desecration—that eventually became a three-days anti-foreign massacre.
 Emigrants fleeing the persecution rose to prominent positions throughout Southeast Asia, spurring the development of Islam on Java and elsewhere.
 The Yuan were expelled in 1368, and they turned against Pu Shougeng's family and the Muslims and slaughtered Pu Shougeng's descendants in the Ispah rebellion.
 Mosques and other buildings with foreign architecture were almost all destroyed and the Yuan imperial soldiers killed most of the descendants of Pu Shougeng and mutilated their corpses.

-Ming dynasty
+Ming and early Qing dynasties

 The Ming discouraged foreign commerce other than formal tributary missions.
-By 1473, trade had declined to the point that Quanzhou was no longer the headquarters of the imperial customs service for Fujian.
-The Japanese or dwarf pirates, who came from many different ethnicities, including Japanese, Korean, and Chinese, forced Quanzhou's Superintendency of Trade to close completely in 1522.
-During the Qing Dynasty, the Sea Ban did not help the city's traders or fishermen: they were forced to abandon their access to the sea for years at a time and coastal farmers forced to relocate miles inland to inner counties like Yongchun and Anxi.
+By 1473 trade had declined to the point that Quanzhou was no longer the headquarters of the imperial customs service for Fujian.
+The Wokou, who came from many different ethnicities, including Japanese, Korean, and Chinese, forced Quanzhou's Superintendency of Trade to close completely in 1522.

+During the Qing dynasty the Sea Ban did not help the city's traders or fishermen.
+They were forced to abandon their access to the sea for years at a time and coastal farmers forced to relocate miles inland to inner counties like Yongchun and Anxi.
 Violent large scale clan fights with the thousands of non-native families from Guangdong who were deported to Quanzhou city by the Qing immediately occurred.

 19th century to present day

 In the 19th century, the city walls still protected a circuit of 7–8 mi but embraced much vacant ground.
 The bay began to attract Jardines' and Dents' opium ships from 1832.
 Following the First Opium War, Governor Henry Pottinger proposed using Quanzhou as an official opium depot to keep the trade out of Hong Kong and the other treaty ports but the rents sought by the imperial commissioner Qiying were too high.

 When Chinese pirates overran the receiving ships in Shenhu Bay to capture their stockpiles of silver bullion in 1847, however, the traders moved to Quanzhou Bay regardless.
 Around 1862, a Protestant mission was set up in Quanzhou.
 As late as the middle of the century, large Chinese junks could still access the town easily, trading in tea, sugar, tobacco, porcelain, and nankeens, but sand bars created by the rivers around the town had generally incapacitated its harbor by the First World War.
 It remained a large and prosperous city, but conducted its maritime trade through Anhai.

-After the Chinese Civil War, Kinmen became disconnected from Quanzhou with the Nationalists successfully defended Kinmen from the Communist takeover attempt.
+After the Chinese Civil War, Kinmen became disconnected from Quanzhou with the Nationalists successfully defended Kinmen in battle from a Communist takeover attempt.